JonasGo/FluentMath/README.md

 ## What are the tools?
 Everything is developed test driven, test first.
 Right now only with unit tests.

-The language is C# with the .NET 4.5 Framework
+The language is C# with the .NET 4.5 Framework.

 I'm using Microsoft Visual Studio 2012 with ReSharper (can't live without that)